-Clarion University offers an Associate of Science degree in Paralegal Studies and Bachelor of Science in Business Administration - Paralegal Studies, as well as an Advanced Paralegal Certificate and Advanced Paralegal Oil and Gas Certificate.
+Clarion University offers a Bachelor of Science in Business Administration - Paralegal Studies, as well as an Advanced Paralegal Certificate and Advanced Paralegal Oil and Gas Certificate.

 The programs prepare graduates to assist lawyers and their clients in law offices, courthouses, and governmental institutions.
 In addition, when authorized to do so by administrative, statutory, or court authority, graduates of the program may operate as independent contractors.
 The paralegal studies program is designed to provide for the education of paralegals.
 A legal assistant or paralegal is a person qualified by education, training, or work experience, who is employed or retained by a lawyer, law office, corporation, governmental agency, or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible.
 A paralegal may not practice law.

 Clarion, PA 16214

 The Paralegal graduate shall have an understanding of: